Al-Murassas

 Al-Murassas (المرصص), was a Palestinian Arab village in the District of Baysan.
 It was depopulated by the Israel Defense Forces during the 1948 War on May 16, 1948.
 The village was attacked as part of Operation Gideon.

 History

 In 1596 Al-Murassas was a farm paying taxes to the Ottoman authorities.

 Johann Ludwig Burckhardt mentions passing the village (which he called Meraszrasz) during his travels in the early 19th century.

 In 1838, el-Murussus was noted as part of the Jenin District.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Shafa al-Shamali.